 This course is designed for swimmers with intermediate skills.
 The swimmer will be introduced to the latest techniques and methods for cardiovascular conditioning through swimming.
-This course may be taken 4 times.
 UC credit limitations.
 See counselor.
-Lab.
+A three-week course Lab.
 Optional pass/no pass grade.
-A three-week course.
-UC credit limitations.
-See counselor.
 Transferable to CSU; UC.